Hydrocodone/ibuprofen: Ownership and promotion

 Knoll pharmaceuticals, originally founded in Germany in 1886, became a subsidiary of BASF (a German chemical company) in 1975.
 It was under their control when Vicoprofen was originally developed and approved.
 In March 2000, Knoll Pharmaceuticals and Abbott Laboratories, an American health care company, announced a co-promotion agreement for Vicoprofen, in which Abbott would promote Vicoprofen to its network of buyers, including physicians, hospitals, and surgical centers.
 In June 2002, Abbott Laboratories, paid $6.9 billion to acquire the entire Knoll pharmaceutical unit from BASF, including Vicoprofen.

 DEA classification

-Vicoprofen was originally approved as a schedule III drug, but was later reclassified to a schedule II drug based on the DEA reclassification of products containing hydrocodone, effective 6 October 2014.
+Vicoprofen was initially scheduled as a schedule III drug, but was later reclassified to a schedule II drug based on the DEA reclassification of products containing hydrocodone, effective October 2014.